~ ~ :: ~ ~

 If you feel strongly about saving native animal lives, please keep in mind that domestic cats are huge problem too.
 If you have an outdoor cat please put a big colourful cat scrunchie on it’s neck, as well as a bell.
 This will save the lives of native birds who have keen colour vision, while mice whose colour vision isn’t as good will still be caught.
 Your cat will look very dapper while being a bit more eco-friendly.
 Marsupials who are usually out at night when vision is difficult can be saved if you bring your cat in from dusk to dawn.
 Everyone’s efforts in their own backyards, even in urban areas, have an impact on the whole ecosystem and can help conserve Australia’s unique native animals for future generations.

-A percentage of proceeds from the sale of my artworks is donated to Mt Rothwell Conservation and Research Center and World Society for the Protection of Animals (WPA).
+A percentage of proceeds from the sale of my artworks is donated to Nature Conservation Council.

 More information – foxes in Australia, rabbits in Australia, how to stop your cat from killing birds. cat scrunchie purchase, speaking for the bandicoot, bandicoot factsheet, bandicoots at Cranbourne Gardens, red fox abatement plan, Mt Rothwell Conservation & Research Center, Bush Heritage org.